vaIerika/stanford2020/README.md

 <br/>

 ## Credits
 A playing card back image used in the Set Game is made by [macrovector](https://www.freepik.com/free-vector/undefined).
-Construction of the MVVM and the stripped pattern is based on the amazing implementation by [Antonio J Rossi](https://github.com/antoniojrossi) in the Set Game.
+These guys have nice solutions for Stanford assignments: [Antonio J Rossi](https://github.com/antoniojrossi), [Ruban](https://github.com/sk-ruban).